-WILLIAM MITCHELL COLLEGE OF LAW is an

-independent law school.
-William Mitchell was created in 1958 through successive mergers of several Twin Cities law schools.
+WILLIAM MITCHELL COLLEGE OF LAW is an independent law school which was created in 1958 through successive mergers of several Twin Cities law schools.
 In 1976, the College moved to its present campus on Summit Avenue in St. Paul, Minnesota.
 It is accredited by the American Bar Association and is a member of the American Association of Law Schools.
-The College offers a flexible schedule of day and night classes and part-and full-time enrollment options.
+The College offers a flexible schedule of day and evening classes and part- and full-time enrollment options.

 Series Five-S issued October 2003 in the amount of \$15,800,000.
-The proceeds were used to construct, renovate and expand a student center and classroom space with enhanced technology and to expand and upgrade the facility infrastructure.
+The proceeds were used to construct, renovate and expand the student center and adjacent classroom space and to upgrade the facility infrastructure.